 The calculator works for MTRS (Massachusetts Teachers’ Retirement System) and MA SERS (State Employee Retirement System) pensions as well as county and city pensions.
 State pensions are administered by the Massachusetts State Retirement Board (MSRB).
 All MA public pensions are governed by rules in MA General Law Chapter 32.
 This calculator works for MA SERS Groups 1, 2, and 4, but does yet include MA State Police Group 3 pension calculations.
 You can, however, use this unique calculator for calculating State Police benefits.

 This is the only calculator of its kind.
 It will give you:

 - a dollar value of your future monthly benefits under Option A,

 - a marital coverture ratio, which defines the portion of your future monthly benefit that might go to the alternate payee (ex-spouse), and

 - the outcomes of 7 different formulas for sharing a pension in divorce that are possible in Massachusetts.

-Be aware that judges (and couple’s separation agreements) may apply the marital coverture ratio in unsystematic and unpredictable ways.
-In this calculator, Methods #1-#6 all use a relative time marital coverture ratio, but I recently saw a court order that used a “bright line” coverture ratio (seen in Method #7) for the calculation in Method #6.
-I have also seen a court approved DRO that used such a bright line coverture ratio for the calculation in #4.
-Be aware, also, that a judge can simply ignore coverture ratios and order that 50%, or some other percentage, of the pension be awarded to the alternate payee without regard to the proportion of the pension that was earned during marriage.
+Be aware that judges (and a couple’s separation agreement) may apply the marital coverture ratio in unsystematic and unpredictable ways.
+In the results table you see when you run your calculation, I show you how benefits would be divided with two different coverture ratios.
+The pink cells use a relative time marital coverture ratio, while the blue cells use a bright line coverture ratio.
+Be aware, also, that a judge can simply ignore marital coverture ratios and order that 50%, or some other percentage, of the pension be awarded to the alternate payee without regard to the proportion of the pension that was earned during marriage.